Choose one or more specific funds to support from the list below or go directly to the online giving page.

 Linda J. Gould Endowed Fellowship for Children's and Youth Services

-This endowment provides financial assistance to MLIS students who intend to pursue a career in children’s and Youth Services (CYS) librarianship.
+This endowment provides financial assistance to MLIS students with unmet need who intend to pursue a career in Children's and Youth Services (CYS) librarianship.
+Preference is given to students who possess an understanding and commitment to the needs of traditionally underrepresented communities.

 Mabel Turner Endowed Fund